Information on water resistance

 Models intended for use in water are generally equipped with “screw-lock crowns” – a guarantee of optimal water resistance.
 Prior to any intervention on the crown, it must be unlocked by unscrewing it and subsequently screwed in again to lock it.
 The same principle applies to “screw-lock pushpieces” which cannot be activated before the ring holding them in place has been unscrewed.

-Models designed to be water-resistant to great depths (2000 m, 3000 m) are equipped with helium valves.
+Models designed to be water-resistant to great depths (1000 m to 3000 m) are equipped with helium valves.
 This ultra-professional element serves to balance out pressure differences between the exterior and interior.
 From an internal pressure of about 3 bars, the valve automatically vents the helium accumulated by time spent at great depth, thus preventing the case from exploding.

 Five essential precautions in the realm of water resistance